-Audience: Occupational therapists, physical therapists, occupational therapy assistants, physical therapist assistants, speech therapists, teachers, parents, paraprofessionals, and administrators.
+Audience: Occupational therapists, physical therapists, occupational therapy assistants, physical therapy assistants, speech therapists, teachers, parents, paraprofessionals, and administrators.